-Notice that if we continue to overdub past track 4, we run out of WavOut devices to assign to.
+Notice that if we continue to overdub past track 8, we run out of WavOut devices to assign to.
 In this case, you may want to do some of your level mixing within the software application if it supports it.
 Most applications will allow you to assign more than one track to an output device and then set the relative levels of the tracks within the software, letting the software do the mixing.
-In this example you could have assigned all of the playback tracks to "WavOut 1/2" and let the software handle the mix.
+In this example you could have assigned all of the playback tracks to "WavOut SP/ANA" and let the software handle the mix, which, after you are through recording, may be your choice for mixing tracks.